-- Further evidence of this can be seen when he summons Jesus. while Jesus shoots down the baddies for him, the New Kid will simply close his eyes and cross himself several times before putting his hands together in silent prayer.
+- Further evidence of this can be seen when he summons Jesus. while Jesus shoots down the baddies for him, the New Kid will simply close his eyes and make the Christian Sign of the Cross.

 - Screw This, I'm Outta Here!: The New Kid decides that he doesn't want to play anymore and goes home in the ending.